andreyv/hexchat-autoaway/README.md

 # AutoAway for HexChat

 This [HexChat](http://hexchat.org) plugin will automatically mark you away when your computer is idle.
-It works on systems with X11, such as GNU/Linux.
+It works on systems that use the GTK+ X11 backend, such as GNU/Linux.

-## Prerequisites
+## Dependencies

 * HexChat
 * X11 and Xss (X Screen Saver extension) libraries
+* GTK+ 2
 * CMake and pkg-config (for building)

 ## Building and installation